What is Congenital Sucrase-Isomaltase Deficiency?

-This disease has historically been described primarily as an autosomal recessive disorder associated with double carriers of homozygous or compound heterozygous genotypes of pathogenic SI gene mutations.
+This disease has historically been described primarily as an autosomal recessive disorder associated with homozygous or compound heterozygous genotypes of pathogenic SI gene mutations.
 So far, 37 distinct SI gene mutations have been identified in patients with a confirmed diagnosis of CSID based on enzyme activity from a small bowel biopsy.3-11

 Figure 1.
 Sucrose metabolism by sucrase.
 Sucrase metabolizes sucrose into its constituent subunits, glucose and fructose, to increase gastrointestinal absorption.2